 If you are traveling with medication, ensure that your medications are kept together in a separate bag in your carry-on.
 Keep all medications in their original containers and carry an official note of medical authorization from your doctor.

 In general, staying aware of your surroundings, being mindful of the culture, trying not to stand out as a tourist and disclosing as little personal information as possible is the best course of action for anyone traveling in a new place.
 It is usually better to stay discreet at all times, even in more accepting areas, to avoid drawing attention to yourself.
 Additionally, in some places homosexuality is perfectly legal and acceptable, but people may still maintain a low profile even in gay-friendly venues due to cultural stigmas.
 Those societies may require LGBTQ travelers to use discretion and avoid discussing or displaying their orientation.

 If you are harassed, remove yourself from the situation as quickly as possible and do not escalate by confronting your harasser.
 If you are being followed, find a busy establishment to enter.

 This infographic contains recommendations from the AIG Travel security team on how to reduce risks for LGBTQ individuals during travel.

-The distinction comes with a top score of 100 percent on the group’s 2019 Corporate Equality Index, a national benchmark of corporate policies and practices that benefit lesbian, gay, bisexual, transgender and queer (LGBTQ+) employees.
-This is the eighth consecutive year that AIG has received this honor from the Human Rights Campaign Foundation.
+The distinction comes with a top score of 100 percent on the group’s 2022 Corporate Equality Index, a national benchmark of corporate policies and practices that benefit lesbian, gay, bisexual, transgender and queer (LGBTQ+) employees.
+This is the tenth consecutive year that AIG has received this honor from the Human Rights Campaign Foundation.